robbyn/gianadda/README.md

 Gianadda
 ========

-Yet another gallery generator.
+A static gallery generator for hikers and bikers

-For more information, see the [Wiki pages](https://github.com/robbyn/gianadda/wiki/)
+For more information, see the [Project pages](http://gianadda.perry.productions/)